Diel Changes in the Presence and Physiological Actions of Octopamine in the Female Sex-Pheromone Glands of Heliothine Moths

 Exogenous OA had several actions on pheromone production.
 H. zea virgin females normally do not produce pheromone during the photophase, but highly significant levels of pheromone were induced by injection of OA into intact, day-2 photophase females.
 Importantly, this effect was absent in older females that showed increased levels of flight and oviposition activity.
 A second action of OA was revealed in isolated abdomen preparations from day-2 H. virescens females.
 Exogenous OA stimulated highly significant increases in pheromone production if abdomens were treated at the onset of scotophase, but not if they were treated in photophase.
 This critical period for OA action in these reduced preparations coincided with the time when peak levels of OA were present in the pheromone gland tissue.
 OA is therefore sufficient to induce pheromone production, but its actions in these short-lived insects depend on factor such as age and photoperiod.
 Diel fluctuations in OA levels in the pheromone gland, together with the observed phermonotropic actions of this amine, support the hypothesis that OA is involved in the regulation of pheromone production in these insects.

-Itagaki, Harry and al., et, "Diel Changes in the Presence and Physiological Actions of Octopamine in the Female Sex-Pheromone Glands of Heliothine Moths" (1992).
+Itagaki, Harry; Christensen, Thomas A.; Lehman, Herman K.; Teale, Peter E.A.; Tumlinson, James H.; and Hildebrand, John G., "Diel Changes in the Presence and Physiological Actions of Octopamine in the Female Sex-Pheromone Glands of Heliothine Moths" (1992).
 Insect Biochemistry and Molecular Biology 22(8): 841-849.
 Faculty Publications.
 Paper 126.

 Insect Biochemistry and Molecular Biology